Codifying our Commitment to Social Responsibility

-Timken has released its first report that measures the company against widely accepted practices and benchmarks, including the GRI Standards for sustainability reporting.
-Timken is publicly sharing where the company stands on its enterprise-wide efforts to be an outstanding corporate citizen.
-It also provides a benchmark for measuring future progress in social accountability to employees, the environment and communities in which Timken operates.
+Timken’s 2018 CSR report codifies that common-sense approach, measuring the company against widely accepted practices and benchmarks, including the GRI Standards for sustainability reporting.
+The report provides a benchmark for measuring future progress in social accountability to employees, the environment and communities in which Timken operates.

 “This report represents who we are and how we do business,” says Rich Kyle, Timken president and CEO.
 “We invest in our communities, we are for the environment, we treat people with respect, and we take great pride in doing things the right way.”

-The core of any company’s commitment to Corporate Social Responsibility is how it treats its own people.
-At Timken that can be summed up in one word: respect.
+The core of any company’s commitment to CSR is how it treats its own people.
+At Timken that can be summed up in one word: Respect.

-“In manufacturing we say that we want our people to walk out of work in the same condition as when they walked in.”
-It is a goal taken seriously throughout the organization.
-Plant manufacturing employees are engaged as local safety observers in a program where they recommend safer, more ergonomic ways for colleagues to perform their jobs.
-Globally, the corporate Environmental, Health and Safety (EHS) group assesses and audits facilities to ensure plants conform with ISO occupational health and safety standards.
+That goal is taken seriously throughout the organization.
+Employees in manufacturing plants serve as local safety observers, recommending safer, more ergonomic ways for colleagues to perform their jobs.
+Globally, the corporate Environmental, Health and Safety (EHS) group assesses and audits facilities to ensure they conform with ISO occupational health and safety standards.

-In the rare cases where a lost-time accident occurs, the local management team performs a deep dive analysis of the root cause and implements actions to prevent the reoccurrence.
-“These reports are reviewed by all levels of management, including the CEO who takes an active role in critiquing the corrective actions, including asking ‘was this a strong enough response?
-Did we do enough?’”
-Boyer notes.
-“We always take action to ensure something similar doesn’t happen again at any global location.”
-This approach has led Timken to consistently place within the top quartile for low injury rates among U.S. metal manufacturing employers.
+In the rare case where a lost-time accident occurs, the local management team performs a deep-dive analysis to uncover the root cause and take action to prevent any reoccurrence.
+“We review these reports at all levels of management, up to the CEO, who takes an active role in critiquing the corrective actions,” Boyer says.
+As a result, Timken consistently places within the top quartile for lowest injury rates among U.S. metal manufacturing employers.

 While employee safety is a #1 priority at Timken, the company also invests in employees and embraces the diversity of its workforce.
 The benefits for any company that does so are mutual.
 Employees are more engaged when they feel included, valued and rewarded.
 And employers are able to keep great employees who bring a variety of perspectives to the table.